Arshadat123/Hacktoberfest-2022/README.md

   "<your-github-username>"
 ];
 ```
-4. Commit and raise a PR.
+4. Commit and raise a PR..
 5. Congratulations!🎺 You've successfully created a PR.